 SRCC has a health facility located near by the college.
-The healthcare facilities to the College students are provided through World University Service (WUS) Health Centre; a Centre of the University of Delhi.
-The Health Centre provides Outpatient Department facilities and medicines to the patients.
-It also provides necessary emergency medical services.
-We will be near several medical facilities in Mumbai, and our partners can provide recommendations for quality, English-speaking doctors or hospitals.
+The healthcare services for students are provided through World University Service (WUS) Health Centre-part of the University of Delhi.
+The Health Centre provides Outpatient Department facilities and medicines to patients as well as any necessary emergency medical services.
+You will be near several medical facilities in Mumbai, and our partners can provide recommendations for quality, Englishspeaking doctors or hospitals.